 There are a few instances where a different process is needed to apply:

 - Families applying for or receiving cash assistance must apply for care through their Human Resources Administration (HRA) Job Center.

 - Families with an active Child Welfare case, preventive and/or protective, must contact their case worker to make a Child Care subsidy referral.

 - Employed foster parents must contact their case worker to a Child Care subsidy referral.

-All families, including families that may need one of these referrals, can contact a DOE Welcome Center, an ACS Resource Area, or call 311 to get help with finding a program and completing the Child Care subsidy application.
+All families, including families that may need one of these referrals, can call 311 to get help with finding a program and and completing the Child Care subsidy application.